MannLabs/alphatims/README.md

 There are three ways to use AlphaTims:

-* [**GUI:**](#gui) This allows to browse and visualize the data.
+* [**GUI:**](#gui) This allows to interactively browse, visualize and export the data.
 * [**CLI:**](#cli) This allows to incorporate AlphaTims in automated workflows.
-* [**Python:**](#python-and-jupyter-notebooks) This allows to access data and explore it interactively.
+* [**Python:**](#python-and-jupyter-notebooks) This allows to access data and explore it interactively with custom code.

-NOTE: The first time you use a fresh installation of AlphaTims, it is often quite slow because some functions might still need compilation on you local operating system and architecture.
+NOTE: The first time you use a fresh installation of AlphaTims, it is often quite slow because some functions might still need compilation on your local operating system and architecture.
 Subsequent use should be a lot faster.

 ### GUI